ytka/ai-text-shaper/README.md

 ai-text-shaper -r /path/to/inputfile.txt
 ```

-### Use First Code Block
+### Using the First Code Block

-To use the first code block in the output text:
+To use the first code block of the output text:

 ```sh
 ai-text-shaper -f /path/to/inputfile.txt
 ```

-### Confirm Before Writing
+### Confirmation Before Writing

-To ask for confirmation before writing to the file:
+To ask for confirmation before writing to a file:

 ```sh
 ai-text-shaper -c /path/to/inputfile.txt